 Battery & Charging

-The Tria is a handheld device that runs on a rechargeable battery.
-On the one hand this is perfect and exactly what you need as cords are annoying, especially when you’re trying to target tiny hairs with precision while operating at odd angles.
+The Tria 4X Laser is a handheld device that runs on a rechargeable battery.
+This is perfect and exactly what you need as cords are annoying, especially when you’re trying to target tiny hairs with precision while operating at odd angles.

 The Tria will run for approximately 40 minutes before needing to be recharged, and then takes a couple of hours to fully recharge again.